FSBCS/ACS/README.md

 applications.
 The year will culminate in a large capstone project in which students will design and build their own web application.

+## Unit Outline

+- **Unit 0**: Python and JS Crash Course
+_In this unit we will cover the basics of the Python and JavaScript languages, especially as they pertain to coding for web applications._
+- **Unit 1**: HTTP and OAuth2